Hishys/Jam/README.md

 # Jam
 Using Spotify API.
-I am going to develop a react-app that can create music playlists.
+I am going to develop a react-app that can search for Albums by Artist name.

 I will be using vite to create my react application and fetch Api for Api integration.